-Tom Weathers is Aleut and an enrolled member of the Qawalangin Tribe of Unalaska in Alaska.
-He primarily practices Indian law, business law, and related litigation.
+Thomas Weathers is Aleut and an enrolled member of the Qawalangin Tribe of Unalaska in Alaska.
+He practices Indian law, business law, and related litigation.
 Tom advises and litigates on behalf of tribal and non-tribal clients on a range of matters involving contracts, torts, governance, economic development, gaming, finance, taxation, land use, real estate, eminent domain, leasing, rights-of-way, commercial ventures, administrative law, insurance, energy development, construction, cannabis, hemp, transportation, employment, personnel, housing, code drafting, and Indian child welfare.
-Tom has also served as general counsel to several Indian tribes.
+He serves as general counsel to several Indian tribes.

-Tom has negotiated hundreds of financing, consulting, operating, loan, partnership, management, construction, purchasing, employment, licensing, leasing, land use, easement, and real estate agreements worth millions of dollars, counseled clients in complicated tax, insurance, and business matters, and successfully litigated in tribal, state, and federal courts nationally.
-Tom helps clients restructure substantial debt, renegotiate loans in default, and realize economic development opportunities.
-He has extensive corporate and litigation expertise.
+Tom is recognized nationally by Super Lawyers, Best Lawyers in America, Finance Monthly, Lawyer Monthly, Legal Elite, and Lawyers of Distinction as a top attorney in Indian law.
+His law firm – The Law Offices of Thomas Eagle Weathers, P.C. – has been repeatedly ranked by U.S. News and World Report as a “Best Law Firm” for Native American Law regionally in Tier 1 (Gold) and nationally in Tier 2 (Silver).
+Tom has negotiated many consulting, loan, partnership, management, financing, construction, purchasing, employment, licensing, leasing, land use, easement, and real estate agreements worth millions of dollars.
+He has counseled clients in complicated tax, insurance, and business matters, and successfully litigated in tribal, state, and federal courts across the country.
+He has also helped clients restructure substantial debt, renegotiate loans in default, and realize economic development goals.